T24 machine gun

 The T24 machine gun was a prototype reverse engineered copy of the German MG 42 general-purpose machine gun developed during World War II as a possible replacement for the Browning Automatic Rifle and M1919A4 for infantry squads.
 The T24 was chambered for the .30-06 Springfield cartridge.

 Background

-German weapons designers adopted a philosophy during World War II of making guns which could be more efficiently manufactured.
-The MG 42 was a prime example.
+During World War II, German weapons designers adopted a philosophy of making guns which could be more efficiently manufactured, the MG 42 being a prime example.